Shilo/SD2-Caffeine-Mod/README.md

 We all enjoy Soda Dungeon 2, but no game is perfect.
 Improve the game's strengths and fix the game's weaknesses.
 Various Quality of Life changes throughout the entire game.
 Allowing for more enjoyable gameplay.

 ### Renowned Satisfaction
 Supported and used by the lovely Soda Dungeon 2 community.
-Created specifically for them and appreciated by them.
+Created specifically for them and highly appreciated.
 This mod continues to grow with the growth of the supportive players backing it.
 Guarenteed safe to use and always the player in mind.

 ### Caffeine Experience
-- Highly customizable settings
+- Highly customizable settings.
-- Complete game report menu
-- FPH counters (Floors Per Hour)
+- Useful FPH counters (Floors Per Hour).
+- Complete game report statistics.
+- Helpful notifications and tooltips.
+- Numerous splash number formats.
+- Customizable friendly and enemy status.
+- Convienent battle options.
-- Todo
+- Optional desktop-standard hotkeys.
+- Fully accessible party and relic windows.
+- Easily copy data on click.
+- Disable mod in realtime.

 ## Disclaimer
 > © 2020 CaffeineMod.com Shilo. © 2020 AN Productions | poxpower.
 All rights reserved.
 All code and rights belong to their respective owners: Shilo, AN Productions, Poxpower, Armor Games Studios or other.
 I take no credit for any of the original code and assets.
 Use this mod at your own risk: I am not responsible for any results of using this mod.